tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-10-13-email-documentation.md

 ---
 title: Emails in MPC
-description: This records the trigger in the service that causes each email to be sent, as well as their main content and who receives them.
+description: This records the triggers in the service that cause each email to be sent, as well as their main content and who receives them.
 date: 2021-10-13
 ---